j-keck/zfs-snap-diff/doc/site/content/docs/zfs-snap-diff.md

 -   download a file version

--   browse the directory content from a snapshot
+-   browse the directory content of a snapshot

 -   download a zip-archive from any folder in your snapshots